bozsahin/ling488-bogazici/projects/p3-acquisition/README.md

 This grammar is developed by us, Seda Demirel and Cem Bozsahin.
 It is based on 5k plus Eve-directed speech from CHILDES.
 The files in this folder are:

 - eve.gram.initial : contains Eve grammar before the start of experiments.
 All parameter values are same.
-Note explicit statement of that in the file.
+All are set to 1.0 in this file.

 - eve.gram.current : contains a grammar model which is considered good after training.
+This training was done over the entire Eve database.
 Note that parameters values are not default.
 This is the input to Part I below.

-- eve.give.sup : contains Eve-directed speech involving new uses of the verb 'give'.
+- eve.give.sup : contains Eve-directed speech involving NEW uses of the verb 'give'.
 Older encounters with 'give' have already been reflected in eve.gram.current.
 You can check it yourself that this was not part of training.
 The original that went into early training is in eve.give.orig.sup.
-I will show in class the full set of Eve data.
+I will show in class the full set of Eve database.

 - eve.exp : contains values for further experimentation (by you).

-- eve.give.sup.check.tbc : contains TheBench commands for doing PART I below.
+- eve.part1.tbc : contains TheBench commands for doing PART I below.

-- eve.give.sup.checkagain.tbc : contains TheBench commands for doing PART II below.
+- eve.part2.tbc : contains TheBench commands for doing PART II below.

 - p3-m2.10.2.84a.0.7c.src.235315.txt : one PART II model i chose in doing PART II.
-  The file above, eve.give.sup.checkagain.tbc, loads this grammar.
-You will udpate this file with your own grammar name.
+  The file above, eve.part2.tbc, loads this grammar.
+You will update this file with your own grammar name.

 - GROUP file: the group, who did what, and your answers below.
 You create this one.